Nnrudrapatna35/college-football-fight-songs-project/proposal/proposal.md

 the codebook.

-The data was collected by looking at the lyrics of each song (as published by the school), metadata about each fight song on Spotify, history about each song (as stated by the school), and information about each school’s conference, which is easily accessible on the Internet.
+The data was collected by looking at the lyrics of each song (as published by each individual college), metadata about each fight song on Spotify, history about each song (as stated by the college), and information about each school’s conference, which is easily accessible on the Internet.
 We added the `rank` variable to the dataset using Microsoft Excel, and we found this information from the Associated Press’s historic rankings of every college football team in the country, which was released last year.

-As as note, some schools may have more than one fight song, and some of the songs sanctioned as “official” by their schools aren’t the ones that fans most commonly sing out.
+As as note, some schools may have more than one fight song, and some of the songs sanctioned as “official” by their schools are not the ones that fans most commonly chant.
 The songs that seemed best-known and best-loved were chosen as the “official” fight song.
-Additionally, fivethirtyeight has chosen their lyrics to those sung most regularly and published by the school, so some verses won’t appear.
+Additionally, fivethirtyeight has tailored the lyrics of certain fight songs to those sung most regularly and published by the school.
+Thus, some verses will not appear (and hence will not be considered in our analysis).

 ### Section 2: Exploratory Data Analysis